 INTRODUCTION

+The goal of the dissemination task of EGI-InSPIRE is to disseminate the work of the European Grid Infrastructure and its user communities both within the project and worldwide.
 The dissemination plan provides an overview guide for the dissemination activities within EGI-InSPIRE.
 This document is a follow up to D2.2 Dissemination Plan [R1].The dissemination task in EGI-InSPIRE falls into WP2 (NA2-External Relations).
 This activity supports the development of policy, the coordination of standards and the dissemination and community building activity appropriate for the role that EGI.eu will play in coordinating the European e-Infrastructure.
-For task NA2.2, the aim is to disseminate the work of the EGI and its user communities both within the project and worldwide.
 The dissemination plan is targeted at EGI-InSPIRE partners contributing to Global and International dissemination tasks, but also to other EC-funded projects involved in dissemination.

 The Year Two dissemination plan will be supplemented by MS217 Dissemination Handbook.
 The Dissemination Handbook gives an overview of the practical elements relating to dissemination, design and branding for the EGI-InSPIRE project including discussing branding for EGI-InSPIRE, such as logos, colour palettes and EC logo use.
 The Dissemination Handbook also covers how internal communication is handled within the project, including mailing lists, the project wiki, document server and social media, basic procedures for events, press releases and publicity and how these will be updated.